danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

     - [ ] 2.3.4 Iterators
         - Iteration is an important concept in the design of data structures.
 We introduce Python's mechanism for iteration in Section 1.8.
 In short, an iterator for a collection provides one key behavior: It supports a special method name __next__ that returns the next element of the collection, if any, or raises a StopIteration exception to indicate that there are no further elements.

+        - Fortunately, it is rare to have to directly implement an iterator class.
+Our preferred approach is the use of the generator syntax (also described in Section 1.8), which  automatically produces an iterator of tielded values.

+        - Python also helps by providing an automatic iterator implementation for any class that defines both __len__ and __getitem__.
+To provide an instructive example of a low-level iterrator, the following code demostrates just such an iterator class that works on any collection that supports both __len__ and __getitem__